difio/blog/source/_posts/2012-02-09-difio-on-openshift-express.markdown

 the website this is hosted on GitHub.

-All source code of Monupco is managed with git and 'git push' is simply a rock star.
+All source code of Difio is managed with git and 'git push' is simply a rock star.
 Combining git + ssh keys made it possible to programatically commit and push when necessary.